luky1971/SurvivalShouter/Readme.md

 However, kws has been temporarily disabled because it has been found to cause splistener to crash.
 Until this issue is fixed, the default build uses the full english language model.
-If you want to try kws, replace the null in the second argument of `spInitListener` in the Awake() function of `Assets/Scripts/Shouting/BombShout.cs` with `Application.dataPath + "/keywords"` and then build the project.
+If you want to try kws, replace the null in the second argument of `spInitListener` in the Awake() function of `Assets/Scripts/Shouting/BombShout.cs` with `Application.dataPath + "/keywords"` and then run the game.

 ## Acknowledgments